Quick facts

 How to Plan a Museum Day

-- Kumu + a long Kadriorg walk
+- Kumu + a long Kadriorg park walk and tram home

 - Seaplane Harbour + sunset at Noblessner